grpc/grpc.github.io/docs/index.md

 #### Protocol buffer versions

-While protocol buffers have been available for open source users for some time, our examples use a newer flavor of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
+While protocol buffers have been available for open source users for some time, our examples use the latest flavor of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
 This is currently available as a beta release in Java, C++, Python, Objective-C, and C#, with an alpha release for JavaNano (Android Java),